hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ```

 The private key returned to the user will be leased and can be renewed if desired.
-Once the key is given to the user, Vault has no control on how and when the keys
+Once the key is given to the user, Vault will not know when the user it or how many
-will be used.
-Therefore, Vault **WILL NOT** and cannot audit the SSH session establishments.
+time it gets used.
+Therefore, Vault **WILL NOT** and cannot audit the SSH session
-OTP type audits every SSH request (see below).
+establishments.
+An alternative is to use OTP type, which audits every SSH request
+(see below).

 ### Mounting SSH